CDD refresh for existing accountancy clients: What should be checked?

 - New client work changes the AML context

 Expired identity evidence should be considered as part of the wider refresh, rather than treated as an automatic request for a new document.
+See our guide to old ID documents during a CDD refresh.

 Beneficial ownership, control, and Companies House checks